Rattlesnake’s farewell: ‘Stone Cold’ wrestles final match at WrestleMania - NewsBreak

 Since retiring from the ring, Austin has had fairly regular appearances at WrestleMania.
 His highest profile role likely came at WrestleMania 23 when he served as referee for the “Battle of the Billionaires” featuring Vince McMahon and Donald Trump.
 On that night, he gave the future president a Stone Cold Stunner – a scenario we’ll likely never see again.

-He’s made other appearances as a special guest enforcer and interview segment guest.These celebrities are set to compete at WrestleMania
+He’s made other appearances as a special guest enforcer and interview segment guest.Cody Rhodes returns to WWE at WrestleMania

 During the last WrestleMania at AT&T Stadium, Austin joined hall of famers Shawn Michaels and Mick Foley to battle off a bad guy group “League of Nations.”
 Following the WrestleMania 32 melee, the legends were asked to joined tag team The New Day for a dance off.
 As had been the case throughout his career, Austin made it seem like he’d play along but instead delivered a Stunner to New Day’s Xavier Woods.